 Emergency Planning and Community Right-to-Know Act (EPCRA)

-Some PFAS are listed in the Toxics Release Inventory (TRI) published under the EPCRA, including the following:
+This includes PFAS listed in the Toxics Release Inventory (TRI), such as the following:

 - Perfluorooctyl iodide